2013 Chevrolet Traverse Interior

 - "Once seated, passengers will discover the Traverse's third row is actually quite accommodating to full-size adults." -- Kelley Blue Book (2012)

 - "Both rows in the Traverse sit too close to the floor, which leaves adults' knees raised.
 Squatting seats are the norm in many crossovers, but the Explorer - and Ford's other crossover, the boxy Flex - sit higher." -- Cars.com (2012)

-The 2013 Traverse comes with features that include a backup camera, a 6.5-inch touch-screen display with a USB port and Bluetooth phone connectivity.
-Higher trims include features like Chevrolet’s MyLink infotainment system, navigation, rear parking sensors, a rear DVD entertainment system, a power liftgate and blind zone alert.
+The 2013 Traverse comes with features that include a backup camera and a 6.5-inch touch-screen display with a USB port and Bluetooth phone connectivity.
+Higher trims include features like Chevrolet’s MyLink infotainment system, navigation, rear parking sensors, a rear-seat DVD entertainment system, a power liftgate and blind spot monitoring.
 Many of the available features are also offered on lower trims as stand-alone options.

 One automotive critic thinks that the gauges and controls are easy to use and well-placed.
 Another test driver says that the contrast stitching and faux wood look out of place in the Traverse, but likes Chevrolet’s new MyLink display.
 The new MyLink system wasn’t tested extensively by the automotive press, so there is little reviewer opinion on how it works.

 - "Although we weren't fans of the wood trim and awkward combination of blue contrast stitching in our particular test vehicle, this new interior did help set off the beautiful new 6.5-in. color touchscreen interface of the Chevy MyLink infotainment system." -- Road and Track